ameroyer/TFDatasets/README.md

 # TFDatasets

-A set of scripts to convert various Computer Vision datasets to TFRecords.
+`TFDatasets` is a collection of scripts to preprocess various Computer Vision datasets and convert them to `TFRecords` for easy integration in the tf.data.Dataset Pipeline.
-Also show small examples of how to easily integrate them in the tf.data.Dataset pipeline (TF 1.4+)
+Also show small examples of how to easily integrate them in the `tf.data.Dataset` pipeline.

+The notebook `load_datasets.ipynb` displays examples of writing and parsing TFRecords for each dataset.

 ---

 ### General API
 **Note:** this code was tested with Python 3+ and tensorflow 1.4+

-`load_datasets.ipynb` is the main notebook displaying examples of writing and loading TFRecords for the datasets.
-The specific module for a given dataset `data` is contained in `dataset_utils.data.py`.
+The specific module for any given dataset `data` is contained in `dataset_utils.data.py`.
 It contains a converter, `DataConverter` and a loader `DataLoader`.

 #### Converter